 In June 2018, the Company entered into the Horizon Credit Agreement with Horizon that provided \$10 million in new capital.
 The obligations under the Horizon Credit Agreement are secured by a first-priority security interest in substantially all assets of Celsion other than intellectual property assets.
 Payments under the loan agreement are interest only (calculated based on one-month LIBOR plus 7.625%) for the first twenty-four (24) months after through July 2020, closing, followed by a 24-month amortization period of principal and interest starting on August 1, 2020 and ending through the scheduled maturity date.
-On May 13, 2020, the Company and Horizon agreed to defer the first two principal payments totaling a \$833,333 due in August and September 2020.

-During 2019 and thus far in 2020, we issued a total of 10.0 million shares of common stock in the following equity transactions for an aggregate of approximately \$14.4 million in gross proceeds.
+During 2019 and thus far in 2020, we issued a total of 13.8 million shares of common stock in the following equity transactions raising approximately \$27.8 million in gross proceeds.